VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek5/step1.md

 <br>

 ## Why Use Classes?
-Classes are useful because they allow you too keep track of objects you create.<br>You can easily store the basic components and adjust them; this ultimately reduces the amount of code you have to write and allows other people to better understand your code.
+Classes are useful because they allow you to keep track of objects you create.<br>You can easily store the basic components and adjust them; this ultimately reduces the amount of code you have to write and allows other people to better understand your code.
 This is absolutely vital in a working environment.
 <br><br>